ishandandekar/Why_Is_The_Car_Is_Getting_Bigger/README.md

 ## Data

 The data is originally collected using various APIs that provide streaming by a variety of enities, such as the US and state departments of transportation, law enforcemnt agencies, traffi cameras, and traffic sensors within the road-networks.
 Although for this project I have the data already available on [Kaggle](https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents).
-The data has a total of **2.8 million accident records** with **2845342 rows and 47 columns** which was collected from **February 2016** to **December 2021**.
+The data has a total of **2.8 million accident records** with **47 features** which was collected from **February 2016** to **December 2021**.
-To get the data on local machine I used the [**`opendatasets`**](https://github.com/JovianML/opendatasets) library, which uses the Kaggle API keys to download the data easily on your system.
+To get the data on local machine I used the [**opendatasets**](https://github.com/JovianML/opendatasets) library, which uses the Kaggle API keys to download the data easily on your system.

 ## Insights